bleu/op-ai-tools/pkg/op-chat-brains/README.md

 # op_chat_brains

 op_chat_brains is an advanced question-answering system that utilizes Retrieval-Augmented Generation (RAG) techniques to provide intelligent responses tailored to specific domains.
-Designed for flexibility, it can be adapted for various use cases, such as Optimism Collective/Optimism L2 or ClickFiscal.
+Designed for flexibility, it can be adapted for various use cases, such as Optimism Collective/Optimism L2.

 ## Features